mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 automatically destroyed once their ship has lost 10% of its Hull points.

-A ship’s Thrust must be recalculated when carrying a drop tank, using the combined tonnage of the ship and the drop tanks it carries.
+A ship's Thrust must be recalculated when carrying a drop tank, using the combined tonnage of the ship and the drop tanks it carries.
 This likely means the manoeuvre drive is operating at a lower Thrust.